UrielCh/remote-droid/README.md

 ## See also

-[DeviceFarmer/stf](https://github.com/DeviceFarmer/stf) An older platefome that provide similar function, with an older code base.
+[DeviceFarmer/stf](https://github.com/DeviceFarmer/stf) An older platform that provides similar functions with an older code base.